akell47/GIS/DigitalGovSummitnotes.md

 - Use technology that already exists to add value to the organizations
 - Intersection of Old & New - NOT Out with the Old and in with the New
 - Re-purpose technology and data to get value out of it
-- Growth Hacking finding innovative, inexpensive and often technical hacks tp significantly boost a company's growth.
+- Growth Hacking finding innovative, inexpensive and often technical hacks to significantly boost a company's growth.
 - Town Halls - reach out to see what they want.
 What can we do better to serve you?
 How would you like to use our data
 - Employee Town Halls - how can IT help better serve your customers
   - no leadership invited - feedback will be more candid